 All Seniors in QAVTC skill-level classes are eligible to apply for the Breakfast Optimist Tom Eickelschulte Scholarship.

-Students can pick up the application in the QAVTC office and submit it to the QAVTC Program Coordinator.
+Students can pick up the application in the QAVTC office.
 Typically, two students each year are awarded a scholarship and honored at a Breakfast Optimist meeting.

-NATIONAL TECHNICAL HONOR SOCIETY NTHS
+NATIONAL TECHNICAL HONOR SOCIETY-NTHS